Commentary on the Old Testament - Page 1

 The Hebrew text says that GOD appeared to His servant Abraham in the form of a human.
 We also read that He was accompanied by two angels who also took on human form.
 GOD created humanity so that He could have close fellowship with us.
 Therefore, GOD occasionally shows himself in a visible form, even though GOD is fundamentally invisible.
 People to whom GOD appeared visibly were Adam and Eve, Abraham, Jacob, Moses, Samuel, Micah, Isaiah, Ezekiel, Daniel, Amos, Stephen and John.
 Angels and demons are also invisible to humans, but can make themselves visible at certain times.
 If angels and demons are able to manifest themselves visually, then even more so can GOD.

-Although there were three men who approached Abraham's tent, Abraham only addressed GOD, the leader of the three, as Lord (Hebrew: adonai).
+Although there were three men approaching Abraham's tent, Abraham addressed only GOD, the leader of the three, as Adonai (LORD), while the two angels are addressed as adon (Lord/Lords); as in many other places in the Bible (Daniel 10,16-19 / Zechariah 1,9 / Zechariah 6,4).
 In verses 1-15 Abraham, the angels and GOD speak alternately.
 Some scribes believe that all three men were angels who came to Abraham on behalf of GOD to speak to him in GOD's name.
 Similar to the angel of the LORD, they speak in the first person; as if GOD were speaking personally, even though they are GOD's envoys/ambassadors.
 In Genesis 19,13 the two angels declare that the LORD has sent them.
 The word he in verse 17 refers to one of the angels.
 That's why some Bible translations say one of them.
-Lot's answer, which begins with the word Lord (Hebrew: adon), refers to one of the angels, although he speaks to both.
-In the Bible, angels are often addressed as Lord (Daniel 10,16-19 / Zechariah 1,9 / Zechariah 6,4).
+Lot's answer, which he again introduces with adon (instead of Adonai), refers to one of the angels, even though he is speaking to both.

 What is striking is that none of the apostles associate a single Old Testament statement with a pre-existing Jesus.
 All quotes are exclusively prophetic statements and concern the (from the perspective of the time) future appearance of the Messiah.
 If Abraham's encounter with the three men in Mamre were a prime example of the Trinity or pre-existence of Christ, the apostles would certainly have referred to it in both their letters and their preaching.